A Vague Discussion of Doof fashion

 Back in the day, “doof-wear” was literally whatever the hell you had time to throw on before your mates told you a doof was happening up north.

-And “doof-wear” was not always necessarily whatever you wanted to wear, but whatever you had on hand.
+And “doof-wear” was not always necessarily whatever you wanted to wear, but simply whatever you had on hand.

 For the most part, clothing that was easy, earthy and a little bit ‘hippie’ seemed to be the go.